 Based in Lambert Leser’s Troy office, Frank has represented numerous corporate clients ranging in size from small businesses to major manufacturing organizations, including automobile suppliers, construction companies and many types of service companies.
 His areas of expertise include automotive supplier issues, construction law, shareholder disputes, and the purchase and sale of businesses.
 In addition to his expertise in business and corporate law, Frank serves as an American Arbitration Association construction and commercial arbitration panelist and has been appointed as an arbitrator in more than 100 cases.

 Whether negotiating for a client or arbitrating a commercial dispute, Frank says he strives to arrive at “reasonable, common-sense solutions that are fair to all people concerned, including adversaries.”

-He previously was an attorney with Beier Howlett, P.C., where he worked from 1992-2013; and Freud, Markus, Slavin & Galgan, P.C., where he was employed from 1968-1992.
+He previously was a principal with Beier Howlett, P.C., where he worked from 1992-2013; and Freud, Markus, Slavin & Galgan, P.C., where he was employed from 1968-1992.